haikalllp/Shrewd-Macro-XD/README.md

 ### Macro Activation and Toggle

 #### Macro Mechanics
-- **Macro Activation**: The jitter macro is only active when **both Left Mouse Button (LMB) and Right Mouse Button (RMB) are held simultaneously**
-- **Toggle State**: You can turn the macro on/off using the configured toggle key
+- **Default Mode (Recoil Reducer)**:
-  - When macro is ON: Jitter will trigger when LMB and RMB are held
+  - Active when macro is ON and both LMB + RMB held
-  - When macro is OFF: No jitter will occur, even if mouse buttons are held
+  - Provides constant vertical compensation
+  - Strength adjustable from 1-20
+  - Always available when macro is ON

+- **Optional Mode (Jitter)**:
+  - Must be explicitly enabled via toggle
+  - Uses separate strength settings
+  - Independent activation from recoil reducer
+  - Can be disabled when not needed

 #### Detailed Behavior
 1. **Toggle Key**
-   - Press the configured toggle key to switch between ON and OFF states
+   - Controls overall macro ON/OFF state
+   - Affects both recoil and jitter (if enabled)
-   - The current state is displayed in the application window
+   - Current state shown in window title
-   - Default state is OFF when the application starts

-2. **Jitter Activation**
+2. **Recoil Reducer**
+   - Primary macro functionality
-   - Hold down both LMB and RMB at the same time
+   - Activated by holding LMB + RMB
-   - Jitter effect will only apply when:
-     a) Macro is in ON state
-     b) Both LMB and RMB are held
-   - Releasing either mouse button will immediately stop the jitter
+   - Strength controlled by dedicated slider
+   - Takes effect immediately when macro is ON

-3. **Jitter Strength**
+3. **Jitter Mode**
-   - Adjust the jitter strength using the slider in the main window
-   - Strength ranges from 1 (minimal jitter) to 20 (maximum jitter)
+   - Secondary, optional functionality
+   - Can be toggled on/off independently
-   - Changes to strength take effect immediately
+   - Separate strength control (1-20)
+   - Only active when enabled and macro is ON

 ### Example Scenarios

-- **Scenario 1**: Macro OFF, LMB + RMB held → No jitter
+- **Scenario 1**: Macro OFF → No effects active
-- **Scenario 2**: Macro ON, LMB + RMB held → Jitter active
+- **Scenario 2**: Macro ON, Recoil Only → Vertical compensation when LMB + RMB held
-- **Scenario 3**: Macro ON, only LMB held → No jitter
+- **Scenario 3**: Macro ON, Jitter Enabled → Both effects when LMB + RMB held
-- **Scenario 4**: Macro ON, only RMB held → No jitter
+- **Scenario 4**: Macro ON, Single Button → No effects

 ### Tips
 - Always check the application window to confirm the current macro state